English Language Requirement

 Any student not demonstrating adequate English proficiency will be required to enroll in the American Language Institute (ALI) at USC.
 ALI provides courses designed to improve an international student's oral and writing skills in English.
 The extent to which a student may be required to take courses at the ALI is determined by his or her performance on the ISE exam.
 After taking the ISE exam, some students may have no ALI requirement, and others may be required to take up to 8 units of English in their first year.

 ALI tuition units are charged at the regular university rate.
 Current rates are listed for each semester in the USC Schedule of Classes.
 Entering students who need to take English language classes should be aware that the ALI course requirements may add to the overall length and cost of their degree program.
 Undergraduates may earn up to 12 units of credit toward their degree for ALI courses numbered 100 and above.
 Some departmental restrictions may apply.
 Graduate students will not be able to count ALI course work as credit toward their degree.
 ALI classes can normally be taken concurrently with a student's other university classes and must be completed at the earliest opportunity.
+Master's degree students have the additional option of completing their ALI requirement before arriving on campus by enrolling in ALI Online.

 For test takers with disabilities and health-related needs, both the Educational Testing Service and the British Council provide accommodations.
 For more information, click here for the TOEFL exam and here for the IELTS.